freemanr3/PantryPal/PRODUCTION_READY_STATUS.md

-# 🚀 MealMatcher Production-Ready Status
+# 🚀 Pantry Pal Production-Ready Status

 ## ✅ **PRODUCTION DEPLOYMENT COMPLETE**

-MealMatcher is now **100% production-ready** with all core business features implemented and tested.
+Pantry Pal is now **100% production-ready** with all core business features implemented and tested.
 Here's what's been accomplished:

 ---